 Bachelor of Science in Cybersecurity from AUT, Uzbekistan

-Master of Science in Computer Science (Cybersecurity) from ASU, United States
+Bachelor of Science in Computer Science (Cybersecurity) from ASU, United States

 *Final year at ASU eligibility depends on successful credit transfer and approval by Arizona State University.
 Program details may vary based on academic progress.